maizeatlas/spears/README.md

 3. **3_MACH_sample_run_script.sh**

-Takes output from 2_SAEGUS_to_MACH_format.R and performs imputation using MACH.
+Takes output from 2_SAEGUS_to_MaCH_format.R and performs imputation using MaCH.
 This is a two-step process (step1: estimate model parameters, step2: perform imputation).
-See MACH tutorial for details on user requirements.
+See MaCH tutorial for details on user requirements.
 This script runs 1000 iterations (-r 1000). **Needs to be modified and run for each chromosome.**

 * **Required Input Files**
   * Output from 2_SAEGUS_to_MACH_format.R